gcascade/augmented-reality-test/README.md

 # Augmented Reality Test

-This project used AR.js to
+This project used AR.js to display an image in a location using a web broswer

 ## Requirements
 * Install [Node.js](https://nodejs.org/en/)